 A: Each host site will run an independent hackathon under the umbrella organization of the global “Zoohackathon.”
-As such, local contest and registration rules and procedures may vary.
-During the Zoohackathon, there will be a forum for exchanging ideas, asking questions, and interacting with hackers and event organizers at other sites.
-Check with your local site via their zoohackathon.com host site page for more details, or use the "Contact Us" tab at the top or bottom of the page.
+As such, local contests and registration rules and procedures may vary.

 A: We’re glad you asked!
 Please see the Rules and Guidelines here.

-A: Any ideas selected for development to create consumer-ready products will be made publicly available free-of-charge.
-Teams or individuals participating in the Zoohackathons are permitted to promote their participation or techniques/code developed therein to leverage private funding.
+A: Teams or individuals participating in the Zoohackathons are permitted to promote their participation or techniques/code developed therein to leverage private funding.
 Please see the Rules and Guidelines for more information.